Donald Fraser1

 Lt.-Col. John Vans Agnew of Barnbarroch and Sheuchan was born on 23 August 1859.1 He was the son of Robert Vans Agnew of Barnbarroch and Sheuchan and Mary Elizabeth Hunter Blair.1 He married Ada Sybil Bates, daughter of Robert Bates, on 10 December 1891.1 He died on 7 October 1943 at age 84, without issue.1

-Lt.-Col. John Vans Agnew of Barnbarroch and Sheuchan was educated at Marlborough College, Marlborough, Wiltshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Third Burma War between 1887 and 1888.1 He gained the rank of Lieutenant-Colonel in the service of the Indian Army.1 He fought in the Boer War between 1900 and 1902.1 He fought in the First World War.1 He was commander of the 22nd Scot Horse Yeomanry.1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1918.1 He was invested as a Fellow, Royal Geographical Society (F.R.G.S.).1 He gained the title of Baron of Kirkinner.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1
+He was educated at Marlborough College, Marlborough, Wiltshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the Third Burma War between 1887 and 1888.1 He gained the rank of Lieutenant-Colonel in the Indian Army.1 He fought in the Boer War between 1900 and 1902.1 He was commander of the 22nd Scot Horse Yeomanry.1 He fought in the First World War.1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1918.1 He was appointed Fellow, Royal Geographical Society (F.R.G.S.)1 He gained the title of Baron of Kirkinner.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1

 Citations